How Long Does It Take to Play 18 Holes of Golf?

 For example, let’s say you are playing with someone who takes 15 minutes to hit each shot.
 You have already played nine holes and are ready to start the tenth.
 After waiting for them for 20 minutes, you decide to leave.
 If they don’t catch up with you, they may feel bad about themselves and not want to continue playing.

 There are several reasons why slow play occurs.
 Some players do not know the rules of golf, which makes them miss shots.
-Others don’t understand the etiquette of the game, which leads to poor sportsmanship.
-Still, others are just plain lazy, and they might think they can get away with taking too long to play.
+Others don’t understand the etiquette of the game, leading to poor sportsmanship.
+Others are just plain lazy, and they might think they can get away with taking too long to play.

 Slow play is an issue that is not exclusive to beginners or occasional golfers who may lack the experience or knowledge of golf rules and etiquette.
 There are some famous professional players who were known for being slow players.